Michael Sittow: Life

 From 1492 Sittow worked in Toledo, Spain for Isabella of Castile as court painter.
 Isabella assembled academicians and painters from several countries to her court.
-Sittow became known as Melchior Alemán ("the German") in the court, although letters of Emperor Maximilian and Margaret of Austria speak also of a painter "Mychel Flamenco" ("Michael the Fleming"), who may have been Michael Sittow.
+Sittow became known as Melchior Alemán ("the German") in the court, although letters of Emperor Maximilian and Margaret of Austria speak also of a painter Mychel Flamenco ("Michael the Fleming"), who may have been Michael Sittow.
 Sittow was the highest-paid painter in the queen's court, receiving a salary of 50,000 maravedis a year (Juan de Flandes, the second highest paid artist, received 20,000 maravedis).
 Sittow collaborated with Juan de Flandes on the series of small panels of the lives of Christ and the Virgin for the queen.

-Officially Sittow worked for Isabella until her death in 1504, although he had left Spain two years before and was presumably working in Flanders for the queen's Habsburg son-in-law Philip the Handsome and daughter-in-law Margaret of Austria, painting a portrait of Philibert the Good, Duke of Savoy.
+Officially Sittow worked for Isabella until her death in 1504, although he had left Spain two years before and was presumably working in Flanders for the queen's Habsburg son-in-law Philip the Handsome and daughter-in-law Archduchess Margaret of Austria, painting a portrait of Philibert the Good, Duke of Savoy.

 Suggestions that Sittow may have visited London in about 1503–05 to paint portraits of Henry VII (National Portrait Gallery, London) are no longer accepted.

 When Philip died in 1506, Sittow lost his patron again.
-In the same year, he returned to Reval, where his stepfather, the glass-maker Diderick van Katwijk had seized his parents' houses, as Michael's mother had died in 1501.
-Van Katwijk had journeyed to Brabant in 1501 and offered a property settlement to Sittow that the latter refused.
+In the same year, he returned to Reval, where his stepfather, the glass-maker Diderick van Katwijk, had seized his parents' houses, as Michael's mother had died in 1501.
+Van Katwijk had journeyed to the Duchy of Brabant in 1501 and offered a property settlement to Sittow that the latter refused.
 As the local court did not support Sittow's claim for inheritance, he had to go to the Court of Higher Instance in Lübeck.
 He won the case in Lübeck, but could not officially register his parents' houses as his property until the death of his stepfather in 1518.